 Executive Summary: This should be a simple description of what your business is and why it’ll be a success.

 Company Description: Following on from the summary, you should go into further detail about what your company will do, who it will target, and the main strengths it has in its market.

 Market Analysis: You should show that you’ve carefully investigated the market you wish to enter.
 In this section, you’ll be able to show how you measure up against the competition and the key trends that you’ll be looking to exploit in the sector.

 Organization and Management: In this part of the plan you’ll explain how your new business will be structured and who will be in charge.
 This should clarify the legal framework of your organization (such as whether it’s a partnership, corporation or LLC)

 Operational Plan: At this stage of the plan you should give the reader some idea about how your company will function.
 It should go into the types of services or products that you will offer as well as how you will provide it functionally.
 This section should also consider essential legal protections such as patents, copyright, and trademarks that will need to be acquired.

 Marketing and Advertising Plan: You should give an explanation of how you’re going to communicate the new business and its services to the public as well as the marketing channels you’ll go through.
 This will also be essential for making your financial projections later in the document as this will help you calculate the cost of a sale.

 Financial Backing: In this section of the plan you’ll need to explain what financial backing you need and what you’ve already secured.
-This should indicate the amount of time you’ll need the money for (for example over 5 years) and the precise necessities it will be put to use with.
+This should indicate the amount of time you’ll need the money for (for example over 5 years) and with which precise necessities it will be put to use.

 Financial Projections: An investor’s key goal in putting money into your business is to eventually turn a profit.
 Therefore in this part of the plan, you need to show when you expect to make your first profits and what will need to happen to reach that goal.